 Patented & Mechanical Antiques

 Orders / Inquiries / Questions

 Pratt Patent "Ladies Companion" Patent 1857 Sewing Machine Samuel F. Pratt of Massachusetts was granted 2 different patents in 1857 - 1858 for machines of this type.
 The serial # on this exceptional condition example is 110.
 The sew plate is stamped with just the earlier Feb 3 1857 date.
 Both patents are easily found on Google.
 In her Smithsonian-sponsored book on sewing machines Grace Cooper has a section on the historical significance of this machine and its inventor Samuel F. Pratt of Massachusetts.

 It has been suggested that this machine was only marketed for a couple of years, and there are just a handful known, including one in the Ford Museum in Dearborn, Michigan.
 Most sewing machine collectors have never seen one much less had an opportunity to purchase one.

 This rare antique sewing machine is in exceptional all-original condition with no breaks, cracks or condition issues.
 It stands approx. 28" tall, and the table is 12" square.
 The original green finish is well over 90% and the gold highlights are super.
 It still has its original leather drive belt, and the operation is flawless.

-An opportunity to own one of the rarest of all American Patented Sewing Machines and pieces of true Americana that may well never be available again.
+An opportunity to own one of the rarest of all American Patented Sewing Machines, a piece of American history and true Americana that may well never be available again.
 Rare and Nice!!